Universal Translation Services

 Certified True Copy Certification

-The Certified True Copy (CTC) is a certification mark for documents that have been authenticated by the United States government.
-The CTC was developed in 2002 and used since 2004 to certify copies of official records, such as birth certificates, marriage licenses, death certificates, passports, and naturalizations.
+The Certified True Copy (CTC) is a certification mark for documents authenticated by the United States government.
+The CTC was developed in 2002 and has been used since 2004 to certify copies of official records, such as birth certificates, marriage licenses, death certificates, passports, and naturalizations.

-To ensure that the document is authentic, the U.S. Department of State uses an independent third-party company called Document Authentication Services (DAS).
+The U.S. Department of State uses an independent third-party company called Document Authentication Services (DAS) to ensure the document is authentic.
 DAS verifies the document’s authenticity using one or more methods, including fingerprinting, watermarking, and other techniques.
 Once the verification process is completed, the DAS sends the results to the U.S. Embassy, where the certificate is issued.

 Why use CTC?

-If you are looking for a way to authenticate your document, then CTC is the best option available.
-It provides you with a way to verify the authenticity of the document.
+CTC is the best option if you are looking for a way to authenticate your document.
+It provides you with a way to verify the authenticity of the paper.
 You can also get a certified copy of any document from the U.S. embassy at affordable prices.

 Types of CTC?